 “If it seems too good to be true, it probably isn’t.”

-But why do I really, really want to believe it?
+But why do we really, really want to believe it?

-Part of the reason is because of the way our brains process information, it uses a fluency shortcut: Information that’s easier to process is viewed positively in almost every way.
+Part of the reason is because of the way our brains process information–something called a fluency shortcut: any information that is easier to process is viewed positively in almost every way.

-We hear it, can pronounce, hear it again and again, and this makes it easier to recall.
+If we hear it and can pronounce it or if we hear it over and over again, the information is easier to recall.
 It also makes it easier to remember and repeat as “fact.”

-These factual teasers can be read in full (a 4-minute read) on a post entitled “How Your Brain Keeps You Believing Crap That Isn’t True,” by Bob Nesse.
+These are just teasers.
+If you want to learn more about our brains’ fluency shortcut, check out this 4-minute read on a post entitled “How Your Brain Keeps You Believing Crap That Isn’t True,” by Bob Nesse.

 My advice: If it’s a flight or fight situation, run away now and evaluate later.
 Otherwise double-check the information that’s coming in to you brain.
 Ask questions.
 The truth will prevail.